kadena-community/kadena.js/packages/apps/docs/src/docs/reference/marmalade/ledger.md

 | `amount` | decimal | Specifies the number of tokens to be transferred.

 When you submit the `transfer` transaction, the `policy-manager.enforce-transfer` function calls the `policy:enforce-transfer` function in the stored token policies and the function is executed.

+### Capabilities

+The `transfer` transaction must include the `TRANSFER` capability signed with the `sender` that owns the token.
+The `burn` transaction also requires the `marmalade-v2.guard-policy-v1.TRANSFER` capability if you apply the guard-policy and define a transfer guard for the token.

+Required capabilities and parameters for the `transfer` function:
+- marmalade-v2.ledger.TRANSFER
+  - id
+  - sender
+  - receiver
+  - amount
+- marmalade-v2.guard-policy-v1.TRANSFER
+  - token-id
+  - sender
+  - receiver
+  - amount

 ## sale